Walker County teacher association leaders speak out about millage rate meeting, budget

 But, despite the good explanation, the vice president of the local association of educators says that “I think one of the problems that we have here in Walker County now is, unfortunately due to previous actions by former county commissioners, the people have been taxed (in order) to catch up and right the wrongs.”

-Speegle added: "And, it’s just unfortunate that we are in a position now that when the governor came in with his $3,000 dollar raise for teachers—it’s coming immediately after the taxes the Walker County Commissioner had imposed for the previous year.”
+Speegle added: “And, it’s just unfortunate that we are in a position now that when the governor came in with his $3,000 raise for teachers — it’s coming immediately after the taxes the Walker County commissioner had imposed for the previous year.”

 “The pay rate for teachers is what he (the governor) ran on (his campaign promise made), which is necessary, because we are one of the lowest paid counties (for teacher salaries) in the state of Georgia,” according to Speegle.

-"The local pay supplement is a very small supplement compared to other countie," she said.
-"But, you can’t compare apples and oranges.
+“The local pay supplement is a very small supplement compared to other counties,” she said.
+“But, you can’t compare apples and oranges.
 You can’t compare LaFayette, Rossville, Chickamauga to metro Atlanta.
-But, we have to have an income and a salary that makes our county attractive to pull new people into it —and retain them.”
+But, we have to have an income and a salary that makes our county attractive to pull new people into it — and retain them.”

 “One of the reasons that people are leaving Walker County is that they can get higher paying jobs in other counties around the state.
 And, that’s an issue,” the vice president of educators said.

-Debbie Baker, the president of the local association of educators did not think that teachers would, necessarily, quit and move away.
-Instead, she thought they might do something else, like maybe "go into Tennessee (to work) or even Alabama.
+Baker, the president of the local Association of Educators, did not think that teachers would, necessarily, quit and move away.
+Instead, she thought they might do something else, like maybe “go into Tennessee (to work) or even Alabama.
 They can live in their house (in Walker County) and still get another job in a surrounding county.”

 Teachers potentially quitting or working in another county aside, Speegle felt one possible solution raised in the meeting for how to increase the budget and teacher salaries without raising property taxes had merit.

-According to Speegle, “One of the other things that they talked about was, ‘Why can’t we just do a 1% sales tax increase?
+According to Speegle, “One of the other things that they talked about was, ‘Why can’t we just do a one percent sales tax increase?
 That would be a great thing.
-But, that’s not something that would fix the 2019-2020 school budget now, and that’s the problem.
+But that’s not something that would fix the 2019-2020 school budget now, and that’s the problem.
 We have to have something to fix it immediately.”

 Baker added: “Because the expenditures we have this year is higher than we have the revenue for.”